-Gift aid is recognised as a debtor in respect of all appropriate gifts recognised in the d.
-Fund accounting
+Gift aid is recognised as a debtor in respect of all appropriate gifts recognised in the accounts.

 Interest on funds held on deposit is included when receivable and the amount can be measured reliably; this is normally upon notification of the interest paid or payable by the Bank.